 Days 1-3: At this point, you must consider medical detox as nausea, fatigue, and sweating could be severe.
 By day three, you are likely to experience seizures without adequate care.

 Days 4-7: Psychological symptoms will noticeably improve at this point, but emotional symptoms may be present, causing problems with keeping your mood stable, eating, and sleeping.

 Weeks 1 & 2: Symptoms will start to disappear, which will allow you to start focusing on your recovery and what’s next.
 As your body stabilizes, expect emotional symptoms to persist for weeks or months.

-Those seeking long-term sobriety must check into medical detox.
+Those seeking long-term sobriety must check into NCBI.
 If you make the decision to stop using Seconal, you should never put yourself in danger to achieve that goal.
 The clinicians and doctors will help you through this process by providing medication and a safe space for you to focus on recovery.

 While detox is an important piece of the puzzle, it is just a single step in the continuum of care.
 If you are serious about long-term abstinence, you must enter into a residential or outpatient facility that caters to every need.
 You deserve the ability to live a long and healthy life.

 Evashwick, C. (1989).
 Creating the continuum of care. from https://www.ncbi.nlm.nih.gov/pubmed/10293297

 Seconal Oral: Uses, Side Effects, Interactions, Pictures, Warnings & Dosing. (n.d.). from https://www.webmd.com/drugs/2/drug-8585/seconal-oral/details